 Any Cornell community member has access to the 1,000s of AASHE Resources, such as case studies, financial reports, white papers, and more from all of their member institutions because of Cornell's membership.
 Simply create an account at aashe.org using your Cornell NetID.

-The Carbon Commitment (formerly the American College & University Presidents' Climate Commitment or ACUPCC) is a call to action for colleges and university Presidents to provide climate leadership by committing to carbon neutrality for their campuses, and publicly sharing progress and solutions.
+Second Nature is the non-profit suporting the Carbon Commitment (formerly the American College & University Presidents' Climate Commitment or ACUPCC), the initiative through which Cornell is committed to carbon neutrality and public reporting on progress.
 Cornell University was one of the first 50 colleges in the nation to sign the carbon commitment in 2007, and remains committed to achieving carbon neutrality and providing education for sustainability by sharing solutions through this network.

 Cornell is proud to be a Green Power Partner and received the 2018 Leadership in Green Power Education Award from the EPA through this partnership.
 The U.S. Environmental Protection Agency (EPA) established the GPP in 2001 to protect human health and the environment by increasing organizations’ voluntary green power use to advance the American market for green power and the development of those renewable electricity sources.
 The GPP helps to achieve Clean Air Act requirements by reducing the pollution and the corresponding negative health and environmental impacts associated with conventional electricity use.

-Cornell is a member of the Better Buildings Alliance.
-This alliance is bringing leaders from the commercial building industry together, to share and deploy innovative, cost-effective, energy-saving solutions for greater adoption of advanced technologies, more profitable businesses, and better buildings.
+The Better Buildings Alliance brings leaders from the commercial building industry together, to share and deploy innovative, cost-effective, energy-saving solutions for greater adoption of advanced technologies, more profitable businesses, and better buildings.

 Ivy Plus Sustainability Consortium